erossini/MAUICustomEntry/README.md

-# MAUICustomEntry
+# Custom Entry for MAUI

-Custom Entry for NET8 MAUI with cursor color
+Custom Entry for NET8 MAUI with property to change the cursor color